jimdigriz/freeradius-oauth2-perl/README.md

 ### 802.1X

+For 802.1X authentication, only EAP-TTLS/PAP is supported, so Linux, Mac OS X and [Microsoft Windows 8](https://adamsync.wordpress.com/2012/05/08/eap-ttls-on-windows-2012-build-8250/) based devices will have no problems.
+However, for Microsoft Windows 7 and earlier, you will need to use a supplicant extension such as [SecureW2 Enterprise Client](http://www.securew2.com/enterpriseclient).

-For 802.1X support, you will need to amend `/etc/freeradius/sites-available/inner-tunnel`:
+To enable this functionality, you will need to amend `/etc/freeradius/sites-available/inner-tunnel`:

     authorize {
       ...